-Cash forecasting has never played a more important role in the fiscal health of a business.
+Cash forecasting has never played a more critical role in the fiscal health of a business.
 As we saw with the impacts of COVID-19 and recent economic uncertainty, businesses often operate with little margin for error.
-Having an accurate cash forecast can enable your business to anticipate potential cash gaps and avoid missed payments.
+Accurate cash forecasts can enable your business to anticipate potential cash gaps and avoid missed payments.

-Cash flow forecasts provide businesses with the foresight to implement corrective action like fine-tuning payment and collection strategies, liquidating assets, or reaching out to lenders.
-In addition to helping to mitigate the impact of a cash shortage, forecasts can help predict a surplus.
+Cash flow forecasts give businesses the foresight to implement corrective actions like fine-tuning payment and collection strategies, liquidating assets, or reaching out to lenders.
+In addition to helping mitigate the impact of a cash shortage, forecasts can help predict a surplus.

-“This is a similar exercise to minimizing the cost of funds; knowing that a surplus will occur in advance enables the cash manager to look for the most effective ways to invest funds.”–Treasurers.org
+“A similar exercise to minimizing the cost of funds; knowing that a surplus will occur in advance enables the cash manager to look for the most effective ways to invest funds.”–Treasurers.org

-Use Scenario Planning To Answer ‘What if’ questions
+Use Scenario Planning To Answer ‘What if’ Questions

 Scenario planning becomes especially useful in the case of automated cash forecasting.
 Often businesses do not have the personnel or resources to create tailored forecasts due to the manual workflows required.
 Apps like Trovata utilize bank API connections to automate the data collection and tedious manual workflows associated with data analysis before meaningful scenario planning can occur.
 These carefully crafted forecasts can be used to prepare for everything from supply chain disruptions to managing an enterprise’s cash and liquidity.